0xGhazy/quick-chat/README.md

 ### Features & Screenshots

 - **Signup**
-Passwords are taken from user via `console.readPassword()` which allows you to take passwords hidden, with no echo in console.
-Username validation also happens during filling account data.
+Passwords are taken from the user via `console.readPassword()` which allows you to take passwords hidden, with no echo in the console.
+Username validation also happens during the filling of account data.
 ![signup-gif](https://github.com/0xGhazy/0xGhazy/assets/60070427/d2e90d26-5e93-4fac-8cff-415258b1534d)

 - **Signin**